 You will then pass through the beautiful, mountainous area of Tröllaskagi, to the old herring-fishing village of Siglufjörður, and then to Hofsós, where you can enjoy the incredible scenery while relaxing in the town's thermal pool.

-If you like local Icelandic handicrafts or if you are travelling with children, then we recommend a stop at Stórhóll farm where the gallery Rúnalist is located.
-Children can play with and pet some sheep, goats, horses, ducks, chicken, rabbit, dogs and cats while you browse the crafts showroom, filled with handmade items of natural wool, salmon leather or cod skin.
+If you like local Icelandic handicrafts or traveling with children, we recommend a stop at Stórhóll farm, where the gallery Rúnalist is located.
+Children can play with and pet some sheep, goats, horses, ducks, chickens, rabbits, dogs, and cats while you browse the crafts showroom, filled with handmade items of natural wool, salmon leather, or cod skin.

 Head to Snæfellsnes peninsula today.
 On the way, you will pass the rolling hills of Vatnsdalshólar and the beautiful Þingeyarkirkja church.

-You might also want to stop at a longhouse at Eiríksstaðir, home of the infamous Viking Erik the Red, father to Leif the Lucky who was the first European to sail to North America.
+You might also want to stop at a longhouse at Eiríksstaðir, home of the infamous Viking Erik the Red, father to Leif the Lucky, the first European to sail to North America.
 You can also pay a visit to Stykkishólmur, a picture-perfect fishing village overlooking Breiðafjörður Bay.

-Here, you can travel out to a small island, accessible from the harbour.
+Here, you can travel out to a small island, accessible from the harbor.
 This is Súgandisey, and you'll see a wonderful panorama of the town, the sea, and the surrounding mountains from here.

 Nearby are many beautiful attractions, such as Djúpalónssandur beach and the picturesque towns of Hellnar and Arnarstapi.

 Spend the night at charming accommodation on Snæfellsnes Peninsula.

 On day nine, you can explore West Iceland with its diverse attractions, including the Icelandic settlement exhibition in Borgarnes, and Deildartunguhver, the largest hot spring in Europe.